Geomatics Association of Nova Scotia

-Free and Open Source Software (FOSS4G)
+Free & Open Source Geospatial Software

 The Open Geospatial Foundation (OSGeo) supports the development of many Open Source geospatial projects.
 The following is a list of a few of the more popular software: